What Is Open Enrollment?

 Employee Open Enrollment Webinar

 Want to learn more about how Open Enrollment works, and what your benefit options are at the University?
-Watch the recording of the Open Enrollment webinar from November 1, 2022 below.
+Watch the recording of the November 1 webinar below.

-For 2023, there are no plan design changes or changes to the carriers.
+For 2024, there are no plan design changes.
 A few things to know include:

-- Health Savings Account (HSA) maximum contributions are increasing for 2023.
-The University will continue to contribute $750/Employee Only and $1,500/Family (either tier) to employees participating in the HSA, and in addition, employees can now contribute $3,100/Employee Only or $6,250/Family.
+- Health Savings Account (HSA) maximum contributions are increasing for 2024.
+The University will continue to contribute $750/Employee Only and $1,500/Family (either tier) to employees participating in the HSA, and in addition, employees can now contribute $3,400/Employee Only or $6,800/Family.

 Preparing for Open Enrollment

 The enrollment period is always a good time to review your current benefit selections, and your covered dependents, to make sure your benefits are meeting your needs.
 Whether you have to do anything during Open Enrollment depends on if you want to change any of your benefits: